New executive directors of legal aid organizations often face a mountain of issues as they get settled into their role. LAAC tries to make it easier!

 Organized by LAAC.

 Each year, this conference brings together leaders in a broad range of professions, to focus on the latest tools and updates in elder abuse.
 This statewide conference covers a broad range of interconnected issues including: capacity and undue influence, litigation techniques in financial elder abuse cases, an overview of Adult Protective Services and the forensics of bruising.
-2017 conference: May 23rd in San Francisco.
+2018 conference: May 22, 2018 at UC Hastings College of the Law.

 Organized by Legal Assistance for Seniors.